davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 plot(pennine_way_BNG_simple, add=TRUE, col='darkred')
 ```

 Now we can extract the elevations and cell IDs under the route.
-For the transect, we want to know the distances between cells: we will use the `distGeo` function from the `geosphere` package for this.
+We can also simply use Pythagoras' Theorem to find the distance between cells along the transect and hence the cumulative distance.

 ```{code-cell} R
 # Extract the data